Berlitz Japan

 Berlitz Japan, Inc. (ベルリッツ・ジャパン株式会社) is a chain of eikaiwa English conversation schools in Japan.
 It is a branch of Berlitz Corporation, a subsidiary of ILSC Holdings LP.

-As of 2014, it had 1,800 employees and in 2020 it has 60 branches located all around Japan.
+As of 2014, it had 1,800 employees and in 2020 it had 60 branches located all around Japan.
+As of 2023, it has 44 branches, 4 of which are independently owned.

 History

 Berlitz's first branch in Japan was established in Akasaka in 1966, in the midst of Japan's postwar economic boom.
 The Berlitz School of Languages, Inc's Japanese branch was established as an organization on December 18, 1980.

 In 1990 Benesse Corporation acquired a stake in Berlitz International, and in 2001 Benesse completed their acquisition, owning 100% of Berlitz's stock.

 In 2009 Berlitz Corporation acquired Phoenix Associates, which specialized in providing business and language training.
 Effective January 1, 2013 the company, which had 228 staff as of October 31, 2012, was fully merged into Berlitz Corporation.

 In February 2022, as part of the sale of Berlitz Corporation to ILSC Holdings LP, Benesse decided to transfer all shares of Berlitz Japan (15.75% of all shares held by Benesse) to Berlitz Corporation.